• Home

 “There’s a lot to unpack in this announcement, including many questions on its implementation – all which NPCA will raise with the Department of Interior,” Kati Schmidt, a spokesperson for National Parks Conservation Association, said in an email.

-The “resident-only patriotic fee-free days” for the upcoming year feature Veterans Day, which was among the eight days offering free park access to all visitors in 2025.
-The Department of the Interior had previously revealed these dates, stating their intention to guarantee that “everyone, no matter their ZIP code, can access and enjoy the benefits of green spaces and our public lands.”
+The “resident-only patriotic fee-free days” next year include Veterans Day, which was one of the parks’ eight free days open to everyone in 2025.
+The Department of the Interior had announced those days by saying they wanted to ensure that “everyone, no matter their ZIP code, can access and enjoy the benefits of green spaces and our public lands.”

 Golden reported from Seattle.